michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0121.md

 - n: myths collectively; the body of stories associated with a culture or institution or person
 - n: the study of myths
 ### Family
-mythology: mythologic, mythological, mythologies, mythologise, mythologist, mythologize+;demythologise: demythologised;demythologize: demythologization, demythologized, demythologizes, demythologizing;mythologic: mythologically;mythologisation: demythologisation;mythologise: demythologise, mythologisation, mythologising;mythologist: mythologists;mythologize: demythologize, mythologization, mythologized, mythologizes, mythologizing
+- mythology: mythologic, mythological, mythologies, mythologise, mythologist, mythologize+
+- demythologise: demythologised
+- demythologize: demythologization, demythologized, demythologizes, demythologizing
+- mythologic: mythologically
+- mythologisation: demythologisation
+- mythologise: demythologise, mythologisation, mythologising
+- mythologist: mythologists
+- mythologize: demythologize, mythologization, mythologized, mythologizes, mythologizing
 ### Examples
 - The story touches upon elements from the “Harry Potter” and “X-Men” mythologies, if seen through the eyes of David Lynch.
 - Nazi mythologies about Hitler’s origins emphasized his poverty and homelessness as a young man, as well as his disdain for creature comforts.